nrwl/nx/docs/web/tutorial/03-display-todos.md

 The tests should pass now.

 !!!!!
-What will you see if you run: ng e2e todos-e2e --headless !!!!!
+What will you see if you run: nx e2e todos-e2e --headless !!!!!
 Cypress will run in the headless mode, and the test will pass.
 Cypress will run in the headless mode, and the test will fail.